Noosa Main beach

-The surfing community within Noosa has done its due diligence; protecting the waves and environment through efforts to minimise coastal development and looking after Noosa National Park.
-Noosa was selected as the 10th World Surfing Reserve by Save the Waves; an organisation dedicated to preserving some the best surf breaks in the world.
+The surfing community within Noosa has done its due diligence, protecting the waves and environment through efforts to minimise coastal development and looking after Noosa National Park.
+Noosa was selected as the 10th World Surfing Reserve by Save the Waves, an organisation dedicated to preserving some of the best surf breaks in the world.

 Point Breaks

 Noosa consists of several point breaks, including First Point and Likewise Johnsons, also known as “Little Cove“.
-Breaks like these are ideal for those learning to surf but proceed with caution; as they sit on very shallow sand breaks that can create a heavy, hollow wave during low tide.
+Breaks like these are ideal for those learning to surf but proceed cautiously as they sit on shallow sand breaks that can create a heavy, hollow wave during low tide.

 Granite and Tea Tree Bay